 You can find out more about anaphylaxis action plans on the Australasian Society of Clinical Immunology and Allergy (ASCIA) website.

 How to get an adrenaline autoinjector

-Two adrenaline autoinjectors (EpiPen andEpiPen Jr) are available on the Pharmaceutical Benefits Scheme (PBS) for patients diagnosed as being at high risk of anaphylaxis.
-Ask your doctor for a script.
+Adrenaline autoinjectors are available on the Pharmaceutical Benefits Scheme (PBS) for patients diagnosed as being at high risk of anaphylaxis.
+Ask your doctor for a prescription.